theodore-norvell/cogent/README.md

     typedef enum EventClass_e {go, kill, TICK} ;
 ```

 * For each action, there needs to be a function of type `void (const event_p *)` with the same name as the action.
-For the example above we would need to supply functions
+For the example above, we would need to supply functions

 ```C
     void start(const event_p *) {